 Instructions

 - Blend your base.
-Using a blender or milk frother combine your milk of choice, protein powder, and creaminess booster.
-If you're using Greek yogurt or cottage cheese, make sure to use a blender to avoid any lumps.
-Add your flavor extras in at this stage too.
+Using a blender or milk frother, combine your milk of choice, protein powder, and creaminess booster.
+If you are using Greek yogurt or cottage cheese, use a blender to avoid lumps.
+Add your flavour extras at this stage too.

-- Soften slightly before spinning to help it blend smoothly and avoid icy edges.
-I usually just let it sit at room temperature for 5–10 minutes or run the container under warm water for about 30–60 seconds until the sides start to loosen.
-Another option is to pop it in the microwave for 10-20 seconds or add to a warm water bath.
+- Soften slightly before spinning: Let it sit at room temperature for 5 to 10 minutes, or run the container under warm water for 30 to 60 seconds until the sides start to loosen.
+You can also pop it in the microwave for 10 to 20 seconds.

 - Spin it.
-Place the container into your Ninja Creami machine and run the Lite Ice Cream cycle.
+Place the container into your Ninja Creami and run the Lite Ice Cream cycle.
 Check the texture.
-If it looks powdery or crumbly, add a splash of milk and give it another re-spin.
-If needed, spin it a second time.
-I’d avoid going beyond two re-spins — if it's still not working, something might be off with the base.
+If it looks powdery or crumbly, run a butter knife around the edges, add a splash of milk, and re-spin.

 - Add mix-ins.
-Make a hole in the center of the ice cream, add your chopped protein bar and peanut butter (or whatever mix-ins you're using), and run the mix-in cycle.
-Or simply mix them in by hand!
+Make a small hole in the centre, add your chopped protein bar and peanut butter (or whatever mix-ins you are using), and run the Mix-In cycle.
+Or simply mix them in by hand.

 - Serve and enjoy!
-I recommend eating it all straight away.
-You can freeze leftovers and re-spin later but the consistency is never as good as the initial creation.
+I recommend eating it straight away.
+You can freeze leftovers and re-spin later, but the consistency is never quite the same as the first creation.

 Notes